henryboisdequin/Learning-Flutter/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is:

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:

 1. <!-- Replace this text --!>
 2. <!-- Replace this text --!>
+   ...

-**Expected behavior**
+**Expected behaviour**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen:

 **Environment**
 OS: